inspiringsource/inspiringsource/README.md

 ### Shalom internet 👋
 My name is Avi and I am a software developer.
-Currently working on various full stack projects, you can find more about me on my [personal website](https://inspiringsource.github.io/ "Link 💬")
+Currently working on various full stack projects, [more about me](https://inspiringsource.github.io/ "Link 💬")